 - 18. Notification requirements apply in this case. - 19.
 Parliament has set the maximum sentence for joining a proscribed organisation at 10 years.
 The maximum for the possession of the weapons is 15 years. - 20.I am assisted by the sentencing remarks in the case of Abdalraouf Abdallah and Stephen Gray but there are many different factual considerations.
 You acquired weapons intending to use them to kill, you completed the journey to Syria and you joined Islamic State. - 21.
 As set out earlier the harm intended in this case is of the highest.
 You played an active and significant role in the enterprise. - 22.
-On the facts in your case the appropriate starting point for the offence on count 1 of possessing a weapon is 8 years, for count 3, joining a proscribed organisation is 5 years.
+On the facts in your case the appropriate starting point for the offence on count 1 of possessing a weapon is 8 years, for count 3, joining a proscribed organisation it is 5 years.
 The sentences on those two offences reflect different aspects of the criminality in your case and must run consecutively but will be reduced to terms of six years and four years respectively to take into account the mitigation available to you and the principle of totality.
 There will be a sentence of 2 years on count 2 to be served concurrently.
-The total term is intended to be one of 10 years.
+The total term is one of 10 years.
 The time you have served on remand will count towards that sentence.
-The finding of dangerousness means that there must be an extended period of licence, in all the circumstances of this case that period is intended to be 5 years.
-The combined effect of that would be a sentence of 15 years, 10 years as the custodial element and an extended licence period of 5 years.
-As the dangerous provisons do not relate to count 3 that must be expressed as follows: an extended sentence on court 1 of 11 years made up of a custodial term of 6 years and a period of extended licence of 5 years, to run consecutively to a sentence of 4 years imprisonment on count 3.
+The finding of dangerousness means that there must be an extended period of licence, in all the circumstances of this case that period is set at 5 years.
+The combined effect of that is a sentence of 15 years, 10 years as the custodial element and an extended licence period of 5 years.
 In addition, you will be subject to Notification Requirements for a period of 30 years.